jmforsythe/Git-Heat-Map/README.md

 * *Files*, which just keeps track of filenames
 * *Commits*, which stores commit hash, author, committer
 * *CommitFile*, which stores an instance of a certain file being changed by a certain commit, and tracks how many lines were added/removed by that commit
+* *Author*, which stores an author name and email
+* *CommitAuthor*, which links commits and Author in order to support coauthors on commits

 Using these we can keep track of which files/commits changed the repository the most, which in itself can provide useful insight